 An abdominoplasty is a procedure aimed at tightening redundant skin and restoring a flatter contour, especially beneath the navel.
 Occasionally it is combined with liposuction if there are fat deposits on the flanks.
-For individuals who have never had a "waist," an abdominoplasty can give considerable improvement.
+For individuals who have never had a "waist", an abdominoplasty can give considerable improvement.
 The abdomen can be tightened in layers, depending on each patient's needs.
-For young patients, or for those who have not had children, where there is excellent muscle tone, only skin needs to be removed.
+For young patients or for those who have not had children where there is excellent muscle tone, only skin needs to be removed.
 For those who have had a lot of weight loss or several children, both the muscle layer and the skin usually need tightening.
 The scar is variable in length and depends on skin excess.
-There almost always is a scar around the belly button, except in those patients whose skin excess is limited to beneath the belly button (in this case a mini-abdominoplasty is done).
+There almost always is a scar around the belly button (unless a mini abdominoplasty is done).
 Sometimes there may be a short vertical scar extending up from the long scar above the pubic hairline.
 This needs to be done in cases where there is laxity of skin but not enough to completely excise the former "hole" around the umbilicus.
 Please ask Dr. Pautler to explain this if it seems unclear.

-The surgery usually takes up to three hours and involves general anesthesia or deep sedation.
+The surgery usually takes up to 2-3 hours and involves general anesthesia.
 Before performing the surgery, Dr. Pautler will draw the skin excision pattern on you while you are standing.
-Drains are always used, as is some form of compression such as a binder or a garment to wear afterwards.
+Drains are always used as is some form of compression such as a binder or a garment to wear afterwards.

 After the surgery, you will need to sleep in a flexed "beach chair" position for several nights.
 You will also need to walk bent at the hips for the first week or so.
 This is because of tightness (which is good!), which will eventually loosen naturally as your skin and muscle layers relax.
-Pain and discomfort will be controlled with either oral (pills) or intravenous medication.
-Once you go home, only pills will be used.
-The drains are most often removed 1-3 weeks after surgery in Dr. Pautler's office.
-The compressive garment is worn for about 4-6 weeks, and afterwards most patients can return to normal activities.
+Pain and discomfort will be controlled with a short course of light narcotics, anti-inflammatories and a long-lasting local anesthetic (Exparel).
+The drains are most often removed 7-10 days after surgery in Dr. Pautler's office.
+The compressive garment is worn for about 4-6 weeks and afterwards most patients can return to normal activities.
 Smaller abdominoplasties involve a quick recovery, while more extensive ones require more healing time.